-Default Value: false Valid Values: true, false Changes Take Effect: For the next connected client compatibility-port
+Changes Take Effect: For the next connected client

-When set to true, T-Server checks whether a client provides the correct name and password of a tenant.
-If it does, T-Server allows that client to register DNs that are included in the switch configuration in the Configuration Database, but it does not allow the client to register DNs that are not included in the switch configuration.
+When set to true, T-Server only allows a client to register if the client provides the correct name and password of a T-Server Tenant.
+If the client provides the Tenant name concatenated with a slash (/) and the Tenant password for the Tenant to which T-Server belongs as the value of AttributeApplicationPassword in the TRegisterClient request, T-Server allows that client to register DNs that are included in the switch configuration in the Configuration Database, but it does not allow the client to register DNs that are not included in the switch configuration.